Bleedmagic/Bleedmagic-Extension-Pack/README.md

 2. Go to the **Extensions** view by clicking on the Extensions icon in the Activity Bar on the side of the window or using the `Ctrl+Shift+X` shortcut.
 3. Search for **Bleedmagic's Extension Pack** and click **Install**.

-## Contributions

-Feel free to open issues or submit pull requests for improvements or suggestions.
-Contributions are always welcome!

 ## License

 This project is licensed under the [MIT License](LICENSE).

----

-Happy coding!

-— Bleedmagic